staciekim/MultiplexAutismFamilyAnalysis/README.md

 python variant_stripper.py and modify the variant file you want to strip from.

+coomands_Athena_data - sql commands to get the filtered data from Athena

+data - folder with files directly downloaded from Athena

-./clean_file.sh - converts the .csv file downloaded from athena into tab limited file, without the double quotes.
+./clean_file.sh - converts the .csv file downloaded from athena into tab limited file, without the double quotes. run as: $ ./clean_file.sh <filename>

 unaffected_family.txt - list of unaffected males that have family with at least 1 affected male too.